garywill/linux-router/README.md

 - Option to ban private network access
 - IPv6 support
 - Option to random MAC, IP, SSID, password
+- Option to specify out-going interface
+- Option to catch and redirect all dns connections

 ## Thanks